suss-vli/student-guide/guide/faq.md

 ## 1. If I have 1 hour left to my submission deadline and I do not have any docx, how can I submit?
 You can always create a new docx before submission.

-Note that you are responsible for your own submission and submitting on time.
+Note: You are responsible for your own submission and submitting on time.

 ---